Grace Lower | Mar 28, 2022

 As the buzz of summer travel season begins to die down, staff members at restaurants, hotels, and museums often breathe a collective sigh of relief.
 With fewer people to vie for their attention, the staff in your destination can take greater care in ensuring that your stay is as comfortable as possible.

 When traveling in the autumn off-season, you might get extra recommendations from your concierge, an overview of local cuisine from your server, or a round of post-tour drinks with your local guide (all true stories!).

 Of course, no matter the season, you should keep your expectations reasonable, and tip generously when appropriate.

 Throughout your travels, you can enjoy spending time with your loved ones, relish a change of scenery, and even get started on holiday shopping.
-What’s more, your autumn trip can be treated as “the big gift” for the year — ensuring that the rest of your holiday celebrations are kept simple and stress-free.
+And on top of that, your autumn trip can be treated as “the big gift” for the year, giving you the perfect excuse to keep the rest of your holiday celebrations simple and stress-free.

 Just because it’s not summer anymore, don’t think you have to put your suitcase in storage.
 It’s never too late to cross another destination off your bucket list.
 By traveling in autumn, you’re not only saving money and maximizing your stay, but you’re also ringing in the new year with a fresh perspective.

 As you decide where to travel in the fall, include travel insurance in your plans.
 Just because the crowds have left and the snowstorms haven’t blown in yet, doesn’t mean the unexpected still can’t happen.
 Protect your trip cost and your health with the right coverage for your trip.

 Receive our monthly inspiration and travel tips from the travel insurance experts.Sign me up